 What is a Miller Trust?

 The income cap results in a situation where many people who need nursing home care receive too much income to qualify for Medicaid but earn too little to afford the high cost of nursing home care.
-To solve this problem, the Omnibus Budget Reconciliation Act of 1983 included provisions to help these individuals qualify for the care they desperately need by transferring the income they earned into a trust.
+To solve this problem, the Omnibus Budget Reconciliation Act of 1983 allows people in income-cap states to qualify by placing their monthly income into a trust.
+The trust does not shelter assets.
+It simply allows the income not to disqualify the applicant who wants to qualify for Medicaid.

 What are the Requirements of a Miller Trust?

-A valid Miller trust meets the following requirements.
-It must:
+A valid Miller trust meets the following requirements to work.
+It should:

 - Be irrevocable;

-- Funded only with a pension, Social Security, or other income of the individual;
+- Funded only with the applicant’s income, such as a pension, or Social Security;

 Who Can Be the Trustee of a Miller Trust?